finos/datahelix/docs/GettingStarted/GeneratingData.md

     * If a file already exists it will be overwritten
 * Violated data generation will produce one output file per rule being violated
     * This is why the output location is a directory and not a file
-    * If there are already files in the output directory they may be overwritten
+    * If there are already files in the output directory with the same names they will be overwritten
 * It is important to give your rules descriptions so that the manifest can list the violated rules clearly
 * Rules made up of multiple constraints will be violated as one rule and therefore will produce one output file per rule
+* Unless explicitly excluded `null` will always be generated for each field

 #
 [< Previous](CreatingAProfile.md) | [Contents](StepByStepInstructions.md) | [Next Section >](Visualise.md)